School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 • 15/11 for the start of the school year in February

-After these dates, it is still possible to enrol, subject to school availability depending on school availability.
-However, we recommend that you to enrol at least 3 months before departure to prepare for your stay preparation for your stay.
+After these dates, it is still possible to enrol depending on school availability.
+However, we recommend that you register at least 6 months before departure to ensure that you are well prepared for your stay.

 Travel